DanielMartensson/MataveControl/README.md

 # Model Predictive Control - Linear programming

 Here I use MPC with linear programming.
 I used to use MPC with a quadratic programming, but unfortunately quadprog is only available for MATLAB and you need to have a license for that.
 So I wrote my own linear programming MPC with regularization for smoother outputs and inputs.
-The linear programming algorithm is available in C code as well in my other projects for embdded MPC systems, and that's the main reason why I selected a simple optimization solver instead of a large and difficult one.
+The linear programming algorithm is available in C code as well in my other projects for embedded MPC systems, and that's the main reason why I selected a simple optimization solver instead of a large and difficult one.

 ![alt text](https://github.com/DanielMartensson/matavecontrol/blob/master/examples/Markering_024.png)